 - A maximum night turn of 10 hours with an average of no more than 4 consecutive in the link.

 - Maximum continuous driving of 4 hours with booked opportunity breaks with facilities provided.

 - Minimum of 12 hours rest between shifts, working towards 14 hours and to include drivers on lodging turns.
 For the purposes of lodging turns there must be 12 hours clear rest period and a maximum of 16 hours in a lodge.

-- Minimum of 5 consecutive days on duty.
+- Maximum of 5 consecutive days on duty.